Zunayed31/public_projects/README.md

 # public_projects
-This is just a list of projects I have worked on/ am currently working on.
+This is just a list of projects I have worked on or I am currently working on.